| Church Services

 Often we receive communion in both spiritual and physical closeness.
 The gathering around to receive the elements is a moment of deep fellowship.
 However at this time we must continue to practice safe distancing even in receiving Communion.

-What that looks like will be contingent on the worship space, the numbers of communicants and their mobillity.
+What that looks like will be contingent on the worship space, the numbers of communicants and their mobility.
 One option might be to adopt the Presbyterian practice of taking the elements around the church.

 When we are restricted in celebrating Holy Communion